DakoDC/Analysis-of-My-Spotify-Data-in-R/README.md

-# Analysis of my Spotify data in R
+# Analysis of My Spotify Data in R

 This project is meant to be an exploratory analysis of my full Spotify history of songs played, with a code made to be accesible and reproducible to everyone, even with basic knowledge of R.
 I'll also use the Spotify API by getting the genres of each song listened to gain more interesting insights in the analysis by comparing their differencies.